ChalkDoc/generator/README.md

 # Generator

+Angular application that allows the user to enter an equation, set parameters for variables (decimal point, minimum value, maximum value), choose the variable to sovle for, number of problems desired and then displays a table of values for each variable.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.

 <img align="left" src="https://www.excitor.com/sites/default/files/Document-Icon-small_3.png" /><br><br><br>